haz-baker/haz-baker/README.md

 <h1> the board </h1>

-📝 what am i creating at the moment ? --> Im currently woeking on my course work which i will share with you all once it has been assesed and my client agrees! 😊
+📝 what am i creating at the moment ? --> Im currently working on my coursework which I will share with you all once it has been assesed and my client agrees! 😊

-📚 What am i studying right now? --> I amn currently studing machine learning and databases
+📚 What am i studying right now? --> I am currently studing machine learning and databases